Neural Fabric · MCP

 Who connects to what

-Any MCP-compatible AI connects to one Fabric server.
+Any MCP-compatible AI connects to one Neural Fabric server.
 All agents read and write to the same knowledge graph: Claude, ChatGPT, Gemini, or any open-source model.

 write read AI AGENTS Claude claude.ai · claude code ChatGPT openai · gpt-4o Gemini + more any mcp client QORBIT MCP fabric_query fabric_note fabric_assert fabric_ingest fabric_search fabric_task fabric_thread fabric_entities fabric_status 9 TOOLS · STREAMABLE HTTP NEURAL FABRIC Project layer Notes & threads Assertions & decisions Ingested docs 81+ ENTITIES Production layer Business entities Customers, orders Integrations ISOLATED · READ-ONLY